 *Australian citizens and permanent residents and New Zealand citizens.
 International students are not eligible to sit the LAT.

 ^ Indigenous students undertaking the Pre-Law Program at UNSW are not required to sit the LAT as they are assessed under multiple criteria in the Pre-Law Program.
+Students applying via the UNSW Gateway program are not required to sit the LAT.

 Yes, candidates are advised to attempt the sample paper provided for the LAT which is available on the ACER LAT site.
 Otherwise, no specific preparation is required.